HakonHarnes/img-clip.nvim/README.md

-# 📸 img-clip.nvim
+# 📋 img-clip.nvim

 Effortlessly embed images into any markup language, like LaTeX, Markdown or Typst.

 ![demo](https://github.com/HakonHarnes/img-clip.nvim/assets/89907156/db364ae2-f966-43d2-8f15-34654e03e0f4)

-## Features
+## ⚡ Features

-- Paste images directly from the system clipboard.
+- 📋 Paste images directly from your system clipboard
-- Drag and drop images from your web browser or file explorer to embed them.
+- 🖱️ Seamlessly drag and drop images from your web browser or file explorer
-- Embed images as files, URLs, or directly as Base64.
+- 📁 Embed images as files, web URLs, or Base64-encoded data
+- 🌐 Automatically download and embed images from the web
+- ⚙️ Process images using configurable shell commands
-- Configurable templates with cursor positioning and figure labels.
+- 🎨 Configurable templates with placeholders for file paths, labels, and cursor positioning
-- Default templates for widely-used markup languages like LaTeX, Markdown and Typst.
+- 📝 Built-in templates for popular markup languages like LaTeX, Markdown, and Typst
+- 🔧 Extensive configuration options, including per-project, per-directory, and per-filetype settings
-- Cross-compatibility with Linux, Windows, and MacOS.
+- 💻 Compatible with Linux, macOS, and Windows, including WSL!

-See these features in action in the [demonstration section](#demonstration)!

-## Requirements
+## 🔧 Requirements

-- **Linux:** [xclip](https://github.com/astrand/xclip) (x11) or [wl-clipboard](https://github.com/bugaevc/wl-clipboard) (wayland).
+- **Linux:** [xclip](https://github.com/astrand/xclip) (x11) or [wl-clipboard](https://github.com/bugaevc/wl-clipboard) (wayland)
-- **MacOS:** [pngpaste](https://github.com/jcsalterego/pngpaste) (optional, but recommended).
+- **MacOS:** [pngpaste](https://github.com/jcsalterego/pngpaste) (optional, but recommended)
-- **Windows:** No requirements.
+- **Windows:** No additional requirements

 > ⚠️ Run `:checkhealth img-clip` after installation to ensure requirements are satisfied.

-## Installation
+## 📦 Installation

 Install the plugin with your preferred package manager: